This is Part One of a three-part article series designed to help you understand the website planning process.

-- How prefer to consume digital information
+- How prefer to consume information

 - How they see themselves

-- What problems are people experiencing that your website or blog will help to solve online?
-What types of solutions are people searching online for these issues?
+- What challenges are people experiencing that you will help to solve online?
+What specific solutions are people searching online for these issues?

 This is the end of Part 1